 Residents may have one TreeGator® for each new tree planted in the parkway, at no cost.
 For more information, contact the Forestry Division at (630) 434-5475.

 Mulch, such as woodchips, can be applied any time of year.
 The size of the area to be mulched should be as large as practical with the mulch not more than 4 inches deep and not up against the tree trunk.

-The Village has free woodchips available at a fenced pickup site located on the north side of Curtiss St. at the intersection of Katrine St. Hours are dawn to dusk Mon-Fri, and 7:00 a.m. to 3:00 p.m. on Saturdays and Sundays.
+The Village has free woodchips available at a fenced pickup site located on the north side of Curtiss St. at the intersection of Katrine St. Hours are dawn to dusk Mon-Fri, and Saturdays and Sundays from 7:30 a.m. to 3:00 p.m.
 Residents are welcome to take the amounts they need using their own transport.
 Delivery is not available.